lhcb/glossary/glossary/S.md

 ## sWeights {#sWeights}

 A signal/background discrimination technique, that utilizes information about distribution of signal and background events in one variable, called discriminating variable, to get a distribution of the signal and background in the observed variable, called observable.
-From discriminating variable, where the signal and background distributions are known, a weight is computed per event, that represents signal-likeness or backgroun-likeness.
+From a discriminating variable, where the signal and background distributions are known, a weight is computed per event, that represents signal-likeness or background-likeness.
 Strictly speaking discriminating variable and observable should factorize in order to use this technique.
 Several background species might be specified to compute the weights.
 Also known as sPlot.
-See [sPlot](https://arxiv.org/abs/physics/0402083) and ROOT implementation [SPlot class](https://root.cern/doc/master/classRooStats_1_1SPlot.html).
+See [sPlot paper](https://arxiv.org/abs/physics/0402083) and ROOT implementation [SPlot class](https://root.cern/doc/master/classRooStats_1_1SPlot.html).